Ekultek/letmein/README.md

+# Disclaimer

+This password manager is a work in progress, it is nowhere near secure amd should never be used in a production server (or even a testing server).
+I've released it as a learning tool for myself, and for review from others.
+Use a different password manager.

 # letmein

 Letmein is a simple easy to use password manager that that uses `AES-256` encryption to store your password in a SQLite database file with a single master password.
 The master password is stored in it's own seperate `.key` file under the projects home directory (`~/.letmein`), and is hashed using two million rounds of Pythons builtin `PBKDF2-HMAC-SHA-256` implementation.